Chiropractic care for back pain

 Tell your chiropractor about any physical problems you may have that make it hard for you to do certain things.
 Also tell your chiropractor if you have any numbness, tingling, weakness, or any other nerve problems.

 After asking you about your health, your chiropractor will do a physical exam.
-This will include testing how well your spine moves.
-This is called spinal mobility.
+This will include testing your spinal mobility (how well your spine moves).
 Your chiropractor may also do some tests, such as checking your blood pressure and taking x-rays.
 These tests look for problems that might be adding to your back pain.

-Treatment usually begins at the first or second visit.
+Treatment begins at the first or second visit in most cases.

 - You may be asked to lie on a special table, where the chiropractor does the spinal manipulations.